Practice Appointments During Covid-19 Pandemic

 - Telephone 016977 2551 between the hours of 08.00 and 18:30.

-- Call in at the reception desk at any of the surgeries.
+- Call in at the reception desk at 4 Market Place or the White Lion, Brampton.

 - Access the online appointment system via the link at the top of this page.
 To register for this service please speak to our reception team who will ask a couple verification questions.
 A notification email will be sent to you within 48 hours with online access.
 The email will offer you a range of website for you to choose from providing access our online appointments.

 Pre bookable appointments can be made up to 3 weeks ahead at any time of the day.
 See below for more detail.